 Golfer’s elbow is caused by repeated injury to muscles (at its site, where it anchors on the inner aspect of elbow) that bends the wrist and fingers.
 It occurs as a result of excessive use or training of these muscles i.e. putting load more than the muscles can take.

 Degeneration can set in these muscles tendons if tissues are in poor health leading to Tendinopathy.
-Such cases can also be referred as chronic cases of golfer’s elbow.
+Such cases can also be referred to as chronic cases of golfer’s elbow.
 Degeneration can also result if the injury is overlooked for a considerable time period without any treatment.

 This condition can be clinically diagnosed by a physiotherapist easily.
-The history of injury and taking in consideration the contributing factors and certain manual provocating test can help in establishing the diagnosis.
+The history of injury and taking in consideration the contributing factors and certain manual provocating tests can help in establishing the diagnosis.
 Reverse Cozen’s and reverse Mill’s test are widely used provocative test to diagnose golfer’s elbow

 - Pain reduction.